agilmindset/agilmindset/README.md

 ### Tech
 #
-agilBox current release uses simple languages due to the fact that it is a MVP version:
+agilMindset current release uses simple languages due to the fact that it is a MVP version:

 * HTML5
 * CSS3